-Check Your $2 Bills — They Could Be Worth Upwards of $4,500
+Check Your $2 Bills — They Could Be Worth a Ton

 More From GOBankingRates

-This article originally appeared on GOBankingRates.com: Check Your $2 Bills — They Could Be Worth Upwards of $4,500
+This article originally appeared on GOBankingRates.com: Check Your $2 Bills — They Could Be Worth a Ton